 - Prey Drive: low

 - Registered?: aca, akc

-Boston Terrier Breed Profile
+Boston Terrier Dog Breed Information

 The Boston Terrier, sometimes affectionately referred to as the “American Gentleman” due to their classic tuxedo appearance, is a non-sporting breed.
 They originated in the United States around 1870 and was the first non-sporting dog breed to originate in the US.
 The Boston Terrier was recognized by the AKC in 1893.